MV10/monkey-hi-hat/README.md

 ## Sample Videos

+(Warning: Apparently these videos are pretty loud when viewed on mobile devices.
+Sorry about that.)

 New!
 A 2-minute look at version 4.4.0 -- text overlays, crossfade transition effects, video file support, and new visualizers and effects!
 These very small videos still have compression artifacts due to Github's file-size limit, but they will give you a good idea of what's possible.
 The real thing looks about a million times better (especially on a really good screen like big 4K OLED).

 https://github.com/user-attachments/assets/4623c986-c511-4a30-ad0d-6a12a5259037